General Meeting on 8th October 2020

-The Restaurant Group plc announced Interim Results for the 26 weeks to 1 July 2018 on 31 August 2018.
+The Restaurant Group plc announced its Interim Results for the 26 weeks to 28th June 2020 on 6th October 2020.

 Managing Your Shares